-On Broad Peak there is no separate summit bonus.
-The climbing team tip will come out of the main tipping pool that is set to a minimum of \$600 per client.
+On G2 there is no separate summit bonus for the Sherpa and HAP that accompany us.
+The climbing team tip will come out of the main tipping pool that is set to a minimum of \$700 per client.

-However, if you hire your own personal porter, an additional \$500 summit bonus would be necessary, and you would need to have this money with you in cash (in addition to the team tips) to give to your Sherpa and /or Balti crew after your climb.
+If you hire your own personal Sherpa or HAP, an additional \$500 summit bonus would be necessary, and you would need to have this money with you in cash (in addition to the team tips) to give to your Sherpa and /or Balti crew after your climb.